palmchou/WHILE-small/README.md

 3. WHILE small step interpreter: Python 3

 ### Environment
-Should work on any `Python3` environment.
+Since type annotation feature was used in this project, at least **Python 3.6** is needed to run this project.

-Developed and tested on `Python 3.6 on macOS 10.12.6`.
+Developed and tested on `Python 3.6.0 on macOS 10.12.6`.

 ### Tests
+Output of sample program run can be found at `sample_run[_divergence].txt`

 Program A:

     x := 3;